International Paper

 59. Evidence of monitoring deforestation and/or ecosystem conversion in supplier operations?

-The company reports that it uses a satellite monitoring system (ForeSite) for uncertified suppliers to ensure fibre is derived from sustainably managed forests.
-The area monitored is 3,631.24 ha.
-However, the company does not specifically state this includes monitoring of deforestation and/or conversion and the time-frame for this monitoring is unclear.
+The company reports that it utilises a geographic information system (ForSite) for uncertified suppliers to ensure that fibre is sourced from sustainably managed forests.
+However, the company does not explicitly mention whether this monitoring covers deforestation and/or conversion, and the timeframe for this monitoring remains unclear.

 0 / 1